roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 ## View

 A tabular representation of records in a Dataverse table.
-Table can have multiple views.
+Tables can have multiple views.

 Views can be pre-filtered and it is possible to define the specific views that a model driven app will make available to users.